matloff/regtools/inst/DstrFit.md

 ![alt text](BMIhist.png)

+Remember, this is a sample estimate of f<sub>X</sub>, so it can be used for deciding whether to use a given parametric model.

 We see a rather steep rise from 0, quickly reaching a peak, then a gradual tapering off toward 0.
 This suggests that the gamma distribution family may work well.